Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Introduction to land tenure and property rights in New Zealand.
 The history of land tenure change in New Zealand from pre-colonial times to the present, including Māori values in land, the Treaty of Waitangi, the Māori Land Court, the Waitangi Tribunal, and land related legislation.

 This paper is a core paper for the BSurv and BSc (Land Planning and Development), and it establishes a strong background for understanding the legal support for real property (land).
-SURV 206 provides an introduction to New Zealand's legal system, particularly as it affects land and property rights.
-It introduces Māori and colonial worldviews and the events leading to and including the Treaty of Waitangi, ceding sovereignty to the British Crown and confirming Māori rights in land and other taonga, an examination of the NZ wars and their relevance to land tenure.
+SURV 206 provides an overview of the history of land and property rights in Aotearoa New Zealand..
+It introduces Māori and colonial worldviews and the events leading to and including the Treaty of Waitangi, it examines the NZ wars and their relevance to land tenure.
 Colonial case law is examined to observe how Māori customary rights and the Treaty of Waitangi have been recognised in NZ law.
 19th-century land legislation, including the Land Transfer Acts and the Native Lands Acts, are examined in order to understand the establishment of cadastral records and secure property rights in New Zealand.
+The paper will also discuss the role of colonial power in breaking down Māori society with particular reference to how colonisation affected Māori women access to land.
+It will also examine Māori activism and Māori land protests.

 The paper examines the transfer of land and property from Māori to European settlers, the early land law of New Zealand, the history of settlement of New Zealand and land issues arising from all this legal history.
 The content will provide a clearer view of the background to many of the land and resource conflicts we see in current New Zealand society.